tokio-rs/tokio/docs/net.md

 # Non-blocking I/O

-This section describes the network resources and driver provided by Tokio.
-This component provide one of Tokio's primary functions: non-blocking, event-driven, networking provided by the appropriate operating system primitives (epoll, kqueue, IOCP, etc...).
+This section describes the network resources and drivers provided by Tokio.
+This component provides one of Tokio's primary functions: non-blocking, event-driven, networking provided by the appropriate operating system primitives (epoll, kqueue, IOCP, ...).
 It is modeled after the resource and driver pattern described in the previous section.

 The network driver is built using [mio] and network resources are backed by